NiRuff/IntelliPy/README.md

 For those learning rates, it is even possible to include all nosepokes or to remove those that were not followed by a lick.
 It can be argued about, whether a nosepoe without a lick should or shouldn't be accounted as a correct attempt, so this decision is up to the user.
 Furthermore, there are both, the possibility to exclude all nosepokes not followed by a lick or to treat them as incorrect attempts.

 #### Sucrose Preference analyses:
-For learning experiments, including the choice between water and sucrose, the proportion of LickDuration spent for Sucrose over time is computed by IntelliPy.
+For learning experiments, including the choice between Sucrose and Water, the proportion of Lick Duration spent for Sucrose rather than Water over time is computed by IntelliPy.
 Additionally, it is possible to define Sucrose and Water or just one of both as correct for the learning rate.
+This will influence the computation of the learning rate of the sucrose preference experiments.
+All chosen variants will be computed and shown in the resulting xlsx files.